AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

    in this chapter.

 :option:`-a`, :option:`--annotate` |marg|:
-   Request a specific output report format.
+   Request one or more output report formats.
 All the criteria support ``xcov[+]``, ``html[+]``, ``dhtml`` and ``report`` formats, with interpretations that vary depending on the assessed criteria.
 See the corresponding documentation later in this chapter for more details.
+   This option accepts comma separated values and/or can be specified mulitple times on the command line, in which case there will be one report produced for each of the requested formats.

 :option:`-o` :
    Request that the synthetic report produced by ``--annotate=report`` be